pyfarm/pyfarm-docs/source/install.rst

 ~~~~~~~~~~~~
 #.
 7-zip - execute the installation package and follow the steps on the screen
 #.
 Visual Studio 2008 Express
     #.
-Right click on the iso file and select 7-zip ->
+Right click on the ISO file and select 7-zip ->
        Extract to "VS2008ExpressWithSP1ENUX1504728\".
 After this is complete
-       you are free to delete the iso image if you wish.
+       you are free to delete the ISO image if you wish.
     #.
 Run (double click) VS2008ExpressWithSP1ENUX1504728\Setup.hta
     #.
 When the setup begins you will be prompted with a few different additions
        to choose from.
 Select "Microsoft Visual C++ 2008 Express Edition"
     #.
-Accecpt the EULA and continue forward.
+Accept the EULA and continue forward.
     #.
 There should be two boxes checked for additional components to install:
         * Microsoft Silverlight Runtime
         * Microsoft SQL Server 2008 Express Edition